ekans24/Deep-Learning-for-Breast-Cancer-Detection-in-Ultrasound-Images-ImageMaskNet-and-ImageMaskNet2/README.md

 # Dataset Description

 ## Overview
 The Breast Ultrasound Images Dataset forms the cornerstone of our deep learning project, which focuses on the classification of breast ultrasound images into three distinct categories: normal, benign, and malignant.
 This dataset is instrumental in training and validating the ImageMaskNet, our custom CNN architecture, designed specifically for early breast cancer detection.
+The data is downloadable from https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset

 ![Figure 2023-12-29 060030](https://github.com/ekans24/Breast-Cancer-Detection-with-ImageMaskNet-CNN/assets/93953899/87acda56-6d31-4e3e-af6b-15f7b142b292)
 _Figure 1: Comparative Display of Ultrasound Images with Segmentation Masks and Overlays for Benign and Malignant Breast Tissues.
 The left column illustrates benign cases with well-defined mask outlines, while the right column shows malignant cases with irregular mask patterns, both overlaid on the original images to emphasize the areas of interest._